SriKrishnaKowshik/MedCare-My-Doctor-Healthcare-App/README.md

-# Health Care Disease Prediction Web Application
+# MedCare: My Doctor Healthcare App

 This is a Flask-based web application that predicts various diseases using machine learning models.
 The project includes modules for: